wahamiyousef/Invade-Tower-Defense/README.md

 3 unique tower types
   shoots fast but low dmg,
   medium all around,
-  shoots slow but lots of dmg
+  shoots slow but high dmg

 25 waves in total, consisting of harder and harder waves/enemies

-keys 1, 2, 3
-place different towers
-key 4 to unselect building mode
+keys 1, 2, and 3 to select and enter building mode different towers (ordered) left click to place building key 4 to unselect building mode